boratanrikulu/eternity/README.md

 Eternity is configurable and you can change feature behaviours by setting variables.

 Here's a basic post structure.
-You can basicly use `tags` to which pages will have this post.
-We suggest to use `work` for home page and `archive` for all posts.
+You can basically use `tags` to set which pages will have this post.
+We suggest to use `work` for homepage and `archive` for all posts.
 (Note: you can change their names too).
 If you want to create a new page, just add it as a new tag.

 ```yaml